-- Black or navy shoes with flat heels (no extremes of style and safe to wear around school).
-Open-toed or strappy shoes are not allowed.
+- Black or navy shoes with flat heels (no extremes of style and safe to wear around school);

-Sports clothing with slogans may not be worn.
+Sports clothing with large logos and/or slogans may not be worn.

-Old/cheap trainers for work on the field (they will get muddy so please don’t send in expensive ones!)
+Old/cheap trainers are best for work on the field (they will get muddy so please don’t send in expensive ones!)

 Hoodies or jumpers other than the Selsdon school jumper or cardigan or Selsdon tracksuit top may not be worn.

 For safety reasons, we prefer pupils not to wear earrings.
 If they are worn, they must be plain studs, not hooped/glass/diamond-effect/football club emblems etc. Children will be asked to remove inappropriate earrings.
 For PE lessons, children must remove their earrings themselves, or have them taped.
-IT would be preferable if earrings were not worn on PE days.
+It would be preferable if earrings were not worn on PE days.
 Other piercings are not permitted.
 The only other jewellery allowed is that worn for religious or medical reasons, and a named wrist watch for children from Year 3 upwards.
-Bracelets, neck chains and rings are not permitted.
+Bracelets, neck chains and rings are not permitted at any time.

 Hair should be tidy.
-Extremes of style (including shaving) will not be allowed.
 Long hair must be tied back and children whose hair is not tied back will be asked to do so.
 No elaborate or extreme hair ties or hair accessories.
 Children must not wear nail varnish or make-up to school.
 If they do, they will be asked to remove it.